Comparing Open Source Database Options

 Limitations:

-- Not ideal for high-concurrency or large-scale applications.
+- Not suitable for high-concurrency or large-scale applications.

 - Limited support for advanced features like stored procedures.